Why collective behaviours self-organise to criticality: A primer on information-theoretic and thermodynamic utility measures: A common example

 where the probability distributions are parameterised by $J$.

-Figure \ref{fig:result_pi} shows predictive information $\mathcal{I}$ for each coupling strength $J$.
-Predictive information is maximised when $J$ is low, suggesting that a system driven by predictive information would evolve into a highly exploratory state characterised by weak coupling between the sites.
-Given equation (\ref{eq:pred_info}), predictive information can be decomposed into two terms:
+Figure \ref{fig:result_pi} shows predictive information $\mathcal{I}$ for each coupling strength $J$, with two main observations highlighted.
+Firstly, predictive information is higher under weak coupling and decreases to nearly zero under strong coupling; this observation applies to both Glauber and Metropolis dynamics.
+Recall that predictive information can be decomposed into two terms:

-where the entropy $H(S_{t+1})$ represents the richness of future sensory states and the conditional entropy $H(S_{t+1}|S_t)$ represents unpredictability.

-In this example, sensory state $S$, which is the energy of a site, changes from $s$ to $-s$ if the site flips its spin.
-The trend observed in Figure \ref{fig:result_pi} can be understood by examining the entropy and conditional entropy terms under two extreme scenarios of $J$: \begin{itemize} \item When $J\rightarrow 0$: The weak coupling leads to frequent flipping of the sites, resulting in a sequence of alternating sensory states.
-Consequently, $H(S_{t+1})$ is high due to the constant activity, and $H(S_{t+1}|S_t) = 0$ because $S_{t+1}=-S_t$ when sites flip indefinitely.
-Thus, the predictive information is high, reflecting a combination of rich sensory diversity and yet fully predictable future states for a local site; \item When $J\rightarrow +\infty$: The strong coupling prevents sites from flipping, leading to static sensory states.
-In this scenario,$H(S_{t+1}|S_t)=0$ because $S_{t+1}=S_t$ if the site never flips, and $H(S_{t+1})\rightarrow 0$ as all sites align uniformly.
-Therefore, predictive information is low, indicating a predictable and homogeneous system with little sensory diversity. \end{itemize}

-We further note the inflexion point in Figure \ref{fig:result_pi} just before the point $J_c=\frac{1}{2}\ln(1+\sqrt{2})\approx 0.4407$ which corresponds to the critical value for the canonical 2D-Ising model.
-As shown in Figure \ref{fig:pi_decompose}, $H(S_{t+1}|S_t)$ first increases with $J$ and then decreases after the critical region, while $H(S_{t+1})$ continues to decrease, creating the inflexion point in the predictive information plot.
+The overall trend is driven by the diversity component of the equation.
+Weak coupling promotes more exploratory behaviours, leading to diverse sensory states.
+In contrast, strong coupling (as $J\rightarrow +\infty$) prevents sites from flipping after settling into the lower energy state, resulting in a predictable system with little sensory diversity.

+Secondly, predictive information optimises at different coupling strengths for Glauber and Metropolis dynamics -- a phenomenon driven by the unpredictability term (Figure \ref{fig:pi_decompose}).
+Due to different behaviours of the conditional entropies in the sub-critical regime, predictive information maximises close to the critical point in Glauber dynamics, while peaks as $J \rightarrow 0$ under Metropolis dynamics.
+A detailed comparison of the two dynamics is provided in Appendix \ref{appendix:simulation}.